fogbow/fogbowcloud.org/content/pages/install-configure-reverse-tunnel.md

 check_ssh_servers_interval=120
 ```

 The ```http_port``` property defines the port used to run the HTTP service of the Reverse Tunnel.
 This service handles requests to create and get tunneled ports.
-This port must be accessible by the Fogbow Manager and the virtual machines, created by the Fogbow Manager.
+This port must be accessible by the Fogbow Manager and by the virtual machines, created by the Fogbow Manager.

 The reverse tunnel service employs multiple tunnel servers to balance the service load.
 This service allocates one port to each of these servers.
 The ```tunnel_port_range``` property defines the range of servers' ports.
 This range of ports must be accessible by the Fogbow Manager and by the virtual machines, created by the Fogbow Manager.